lhcb/starterkit-lessons/07-dataflow.md

     application.
 The objects are stored into an output file in a ‘DST’ format.
  3. The reconstructed DST files are suitable for analysis, but they are not accessible to users due to computing restrictions.
-Data are filtered further through a set of selections called the *stripping*, controlled by the DaVinci application which write output either in DST or ‘µDST’ (micro-DST) format.
-To save disk space and to speed up access for analysts, stripping selections that select similar types of decays, such as those containing fully hadronic decays of charm hadrons and those containing a dimuon pair, there a _streams_ which contain similar selections.
+Data are filtered further through a set of selections called the *stripping*, controlled by the DaVinci application which write out data either in the DST or ‘µDST’ (micro-DST) format.
+To save disk space and to speed up access for analysts, the output files are grouped into _streams_ which contain similar selections.
+    By grouping all of the fully hadronic charm selections together, for example, analysts interested in that type of physics don't waste time running over the output of the dimuon selections.

     > ## The output format {.callout}
     > A DST file is a ROOT file which contains the full event information, such